 FREQUENTLY ASKED QUESTIONS

 For those new to housing, you are simply asked to provide a bed and meals for two or more visiting athletes, usually for only one night.
 A mattress on the floor is sufficient.
 Meals include dinner after the games and breakfast in the morning.
 You are requested to ask the visiting athletes if they would like a bagged lunch.
-If they decline, you are under no obligation to give them money or luncheon vouchers—they are on their own.
+If they decline, you are under no obligation to give them money or luncheon vouchers but many parents do provide a Boosters voucher to the athletes.

 Do I bring a housing gift when I travel?